 Because COVID-19 is a new disease, information about its effects on pregnancy and breastfeeding is still evolving.
 There is much information on the internet, but not all sources are reliable.

 The following are trustworthy organisations that are constantly reviewing the current situation and updating their websites with information about pregnancy, delivery and breastfeeding during the COVID-19 pandemic.
-If you have any questions, talk to your midwife.
+If you have any questions, talk to your LMC.

 Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG)